BackupTheBerlios/hjb-svn/trunk/docs/rst/detailed-design/message-translation.rst

 * The body of the message is the text derived from encoding the byte array representation of the java object contained in the Object Message.
 The byte array is encoded using Base64 encoding.
-The encoded message is represented using the S-Expression format HJB uses to represent byte arrays.
+The resulting encoded message is in the S-Expression form HJB uses to represent byte arrays.

 * The value of the field 'hjb.core.jms-message-class' is